yjo5252/yjo5252/README.md

 ### Hi there 👋

 1️⃣ 🧑‍🚀 Hello.
 My name is Yeeun Jo, who studied a double major in Computer Engineering and Digital Humanities.
-My research area lies in the overlapping area of human-computer interaction, Aritifical intelligence, and Secruity and Privacy.
+My research area lies in the overlapping area of Human-computer interaction, Artifical intelligence, and Secruity and Privacy.
 I am in the joureny of finding more designated research statemnt.

 2️⃣ I love to travel, so I was looking for a way for college students to go abroad.
 I fell in love with XR while developing a VR game project at the EPIT University summer exchange program in Paris, France!
 Since then, I have been working on a development project, and in 2021, I applied AR technology in an in-school media art class to produce and display brand marketing works.